young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

 - Amazon SQS long polling is a way to retrieve messages from your Amazon SQS queues.
 While the regular short polling returns immediately (even if the message queue being polled is empty), long polling doesn't return a response until a message arrives in the message queue, or the long poll times out.

 SWF vs SQS

 - SQS has a retention period of up to 14 days; with SWF, workflow excutions can last up to 1 year
-- Amazon SWF presents a task-oriented API, whereas Amazon SQS offers a message-oriented API
+- Amazon SWF presents a TASK-ORIENTED API, whereas Amazon SQS offers a MESSAGE-ORIENTED API
-- Amazon SWF ensures that a task is assinged only once and is never duplicated.
+- Amazon SWF ensures that a task is assigned only once and is never duplicated.
 With Amazon SQS, you need to handle duplicated messages and may also need to ensure that a message is processed only once.
 - Amazon SWF keeps track of all the tasks and events in an application.
-With Amazon SQS, you need to implement your own application-level tracking, expecially if your application uses multiple queues.
+With Amazon SQS, you need to implement your own application-level tracking, especially if your application uses multiple queues.

 SWF Actors

 - Workflow Starters: Application that can initiate(start) a workflow.
 Could be your e-commerce website following the placement of an order, or a mobile app searching for bus times.
 - Deciders : Control the flow activity tasks in a workflow execution.
 If something has finished (or failed) in a workflow, a Decider decides what to do next.
 - Activity Workers : carry out the activity tasks

 SNS Benefits

 - Instantaneous, push-based delivery(no polling)
 - Simple APIs and easy integration with applications
 - Flexible message delivery over multiple transport protocols
-- Inexpensice, pay-as-you-go model with no up-front costs
+- Inexpensive, pay-as-you-go model with no up-front costs
 - Web-based AWS management console offers the simplicity of a point-and-click interface.

 SNS vs SQS

 - Both Messaging Services in AWS
 - SNS : PUSH
 - SQS : Polls(PULL)

 Elastic Transcoder

 - a media transcoder in the cloud. it converts media files from their original source format into different formats that will play on smartphones, tablets, PCs, etc.

 API Gateway

 - high level
 - has caching capabilities to increase performance
 - is low cost and scales automatically